davidwtbuxton/cloudstorage-utf8-bug/README.md

     dev_appserver.py .

 Go to http://localhost:8080 in your browser.
+Try creating an object with a UTF-8 encoded name by going to http://localhost:8080/create-utf-8 .
+It fails.

 Updated 20 July 2016